Cottus cognatus, Slimy sculpin : fisheries, aquarium

 Nutzung durch Menschen

-Fischereien: nicht kommerziell; Aquarium: Öffentliche Aquarien
+Fischereien: kommerziell; Aquarium: Öffentliche Aquarien

 FAO - Publication: search | FishSource |